antoinegelloz/myevents/README.md

-# myevents app from the book "Cloud Native Programming With Golang"
+Microservices Go & React app from the book "Cloud Native Programming With Golang"